 - Support from the applicant’s department chair and school dean.
 Your dean and chair will be contacted by the Center for Excellence Teaching and Learning upon receipt of your application.

-- Experience teaching the course being developed as either in-person, flex, or remote.
+- Experience teaching the course being developed either in-person, flex, or remotely.